Who Maintains the Policy During Separation?

 Who pays the homeowners insurance premium during divorce?

 Until the court issues a final decree and property ownership is formally transferred, both spouses remain jointly responsible for the premium.
 In practice, the spouse living in the home often continues paying to ensure their coverage doesn't lapse.
-If the settlement agreement addresses premium responsibility during the transition period — which it should — that document will govern who pays and when.
+With 2026 national average premiums now between $2,395 and $2,966 per year, a missed payment can be an expensive mistake.
+If the settlement agreement addresses premium responsibility during the transition period (which it should), that document will govern who pays and when.

 What if the home sits empty during the divorce?
 Are we still covered?

 Not necessarily.
 Most homeowners policies include a vacancy clause that limits or voids coverage after the home sits unoccupied for 30 to 60 days.
-Common exclusions during vacancy include vandalism, theft, and water damage.
-If both spouses have moved out temporarily, notify your insurer immediately and ask about a vacancy endorsement or rider to maintain coverage during the interim period.
+Common exclusions during vacancy include vandalism, theft, and certain types of water damage.
+If both spouses have moved out temporarily, notify your insurer immediately and ask about a vacancy permit endorsement or a dedicated vacant home policy to maintain coverage during the interim period.

 Do I need a new homeowners insurance policy after divorce, or can I just update the existing one?